dynamicguy/mw-docs/website/versioned_docs/version-0.0.1/guides/payments.md

 ## Handling errors

-Gateway-specific errors should be parsed to MajorityWorld’s universal format.
+Gateway-specific errors should be parsed to DrikGallery’s universal format.
 More on this can be found in [Payments Architecture](/mw-docs/docs/architecture/payments).

 ## Adding payment method to the old checkout (optional)